dushan12k/msi-gl65-9scxr/README.md

   2. generate [smbios](https://github.com/corpnewt/GenSMBIOS) using this

-         use macbook as ( macbook pro 16,3 )
+         use macbook as ( macbookpro 16,3 )

 Laptop Specs 😧😨